Superscoring, Score Choice, and the Digital SAT

 First of all, students should figure out if they like their score and if they think it’s going to be necessary to retake the exam.
 Some of our earlier resources can help students decide if they want to retake the SAT, if they’re satisfied with their test score, and how they might want to study for the exam a second (or third) time.

 Once a teen figures out if he or she wants to retake the exam, it’s crucial to figure out what the goal is.
 For colleges that accept superscoring, this goal could be improving one section and ignoring the others.
-For example, a student might ace the reading and writing sections with 800s, but completely bomb math and get a 400.
-As long as that student can improve his or her math section, colleges that superscore will automatically look at a higher composite score when it’s time to evaluate the application.
-On the other hand, if a certain college doesn’t superscore, that student might want to brush up on all sections just to maintain those 800s.
+As long as that student can improve his or her weaker section, colleges that superscore will automatically look at a higher composite score when it’s time to evaluate the application.
+On the other hand, if a certain college doesn’t superscore, that student might want to brush up on all sections just to maintain those high scores.

 This is where tutoring might come in handy—the student in our example only needs to improve in math, which could take the form of a few sessions before the next exam to review key strategies and concepts.
 This can be much easier to schedule than full-on SAT prep, so it can be easier for students to fit into their busy days.
 Working through practice books can also be helpful, especially because there are books devoted to specific skills and sections on the SAT.
 Students can pick and choose what is most helpful to study based on the areas that they need to improve.